milescajus/2D_pathfinder/README.md

 C# class for a 2D grid-based pathfinder algorithm, lovingly named D\*, DumbStar, or Dumpster.

-Compile and run with movement points as a command-line argument, e.g.:
+Compile and run with printing as a command-line argument, e.g.:

-`Pathfinder.exe 6`
+`Pathfinder.exe 1` to print, otherwise `Pathfinder.exe` will run without terminal printing and simply output a `stats.csv` file with the results of the average movement points remaining for the example currently set up in the code.

 UNIX systems should use `csc` for compilation and `mono` to run the executable.